oracle-livelabs/converged/obaas/deploy-cloudbank/deploy-cloudbank.md

     > **Note**: If you do not have **git** installed on your machine, you can download a zip file of the source code from TODO and unzip it on your machine instead.

-## Task 2: Create Database Objects

-1. Liquibasing like nobodys business

-2. Connection using Wallet to verify and grab some data

-## Task 3: Build the CloudBank application
+## Task 2: Build the CloudBank application

 1. Create application JAR files